newrelic/infrastructure-bundle/README.md

 New Relic will keep latest stable agent and integrations versions in the [`bundle.yml` file](https://github.com/newrelic/infrastructure-bundle/blob/master/build/bundle.yml).

-Versions of the base image, jdk, and other dependencies can be found in the [`docker-build.sh`](https://github.com/newrelic/infrastructure-bundle/blob/master/build/docker-build.sh) wrapper

 > You can edit the file and set your desired versions, at your own risk.

 ## Building